CeSaavedra/3d-chess-battle/README.md

 ## How to Test/Run

-Run these commands in the VS Code terminal from the project root:
+Run these commands in the VS Code terminal from the project root (MacOS used):

 ```bash
 # 1. Install Express and Socket.IO (if not already)